good-hood-gmbh/business-import-api/README.md

 ## Introduction
+That repo is a documentation only.
+Here described how nebenan.de business import API could be used.
 This API can be used by registered business partner to create business profile on a [gewerbe.nebenan.de](https://gewerbe.nebenan.de) platform.

 Please see attached postman collection for examples.